img

 View all treatments

 For many people with ED, the hardest thing is to admit the problem.
-Every man and intersex individual experiences ED from time to time.
-Although, ED is generally defined as the inability to get and keep an erection satisfactorily for penetration on at least 25% of attempts, this definition should not be used to exclude those with less severe difficulties from getting treatment.
+Every man or intersex individual, experiences ED from time to time.
+Although ED is defined as a consistent inability to get and sustain an erection sufficient for sexual intercourse, this definition should not be used to exclude those with occasional or less severe ED from getting treatment.
 A simple questionnaire can help you determine if you are having ED.
 Talk to a primary care doctor, urologist, or endocrinologist for advice.

 Viagra is the brand name for the active ingredient, sildenafil citrate, used for the treatment of ED.
-It works by relaxing the muscles in the walls of blood vessels to increase blood flow to the penis and gives a firmer erection during sexual stimulation.
-But, sometimes it doesn't work.
+It works by relaxing the muscles in the walls of blood vessels which supply the penis.
+This in turn increases blood flow to the penis, leading to a firmer erection.
+Sometimes however, it just doesn't work.

 The problem is that in a significant number of patients, simply swallowing the pill isn't enough to result in a firm erection.
 This is understandably disappointing for patients and has led to a high drop-out rate.
 Some studies have found that at least 30% don't even get past their first prescription.
-This means many people with ED stop using a potentially very effective drug.
-That’s a mistake, since other ED medications may be effective.
+This is a mistake, since alternative ED medications, dose adjustment and lifestyle changes, can lead to a better effect.

-Be sure you’ve given alternative medications a full try; but never take more than the approved maximum dosage and never use Viagra and its generic or non-branded alternatives more than once in a 24-hour period.
-Men who are recovering from a nerve-sparing radical surgical procedure for the partial or complete removal of the prostate (prostatectomy) should try an ED pill every month or two, since sexual function may improve over 6–18 months.
+Be sure you give alternative medications a try; but never take more than the approved maximum dosage, and never use Viagra or its generic or non-branded alternatives more than once in a 24-hour period.

 The good news is that in 'non-responders', up to 60% can be rescued with the right counselling.
-This involves advising on a healthy lifestyle to maximise the chances of the drug working, as well as managing expectations.
-So it's worth remembering that Viagra may restore your vigour, but may not always turn you into a sex machine.
-Here's how to make sure you get the best treatment for your condition.
+This involves advising on a healthy lifestyle to maximize the chances of the drug working, as well as managing expectations.

 Talk to your doctor

-It’s important to talk to your doctor when you start taking Viagra or other ED medication and when the medicine doesn’t work for you.
+It’s important to talk to your doctor when you start taking Viagra or other ED medication, and when the medicine doesn’t work for you.
 Tell them about your expectations for the medication, your results, and any side effects you experience.
 Your treatment plan isn’t set in stone.
-Work with your doctor to understand why Viagra doesn’t work and find the best treatment for you.
+Work with your doctor to understand why Viagra is not working, and find the best treatment for you.

-Your doctor may start with a quite simple evaluation of your condition.
+Your doctor may start with a simple evaluation of your condition.
 A careful medical history, including a review of your health habits and medications, is the first step.
-It's also important to be assessed for diabetes, hypertension, atherosclerosis, and cardiac risk factors.
-Many doctors also check blood levels of the male hormone testosterone; it's an important test for patients who experience loss of sexual desire as well as ED, but it's less likely to help those whose spirit is willing but whose flesh is weak.
+It's also important to be assessed for diabetes, hypertension, atherosclerosis, and other cardiac risk factors.
+Many doctors also check blood levels of the male hormone testosterone, which is an important test for patients who experience loss of sexual desire.
 Your doctor may also want to know if you’re taking Viagra properly.
-There are other treatment options available to you, depending on your doctor’s advice.

 Review your Viagra dosage with your doctor

-Viagra comes in different doses because the goal of ED medication is to find the least amount of medication that still gets positive result in “a satisfactory erection”.
+Viagra comes in different doses because the goal of ED medication is to find the lowest dose of medication that still gets positive result.
 The goal is not to find the highest dose of Viagra you can handle, but to find a dose that is safe and effective, while minimizing side effects.

 If you do not achieve an erection with sexual stimulation, you can increase the dosage of your medication the next time sexual activity is planned.
 Don’t increase the dosage on your own.
 Get your doctor’s advice first, to make sure that doing so is right for you.
-After surgery, most men require doses of 100 mg, or more, of Viagra.
-Your doctor may decrease or increase your Viagra dose, up to the maximum dose that is right for you, depending on the outcome of the evaluation of your condition, a variety of health and lifestyle factors, such as:
+Your dose requirements may depend on a variety of factors, inluding:

 • Age